goldcd/PPP/README.md

   - i.e. I want to run container on my NAS to push feeds and detect new podcasts, but offload processing to my desktop if it's on.
   - You've got the http/messaging module - so maybe nice project.
 - Currently no mechanism to manage downloaded podcasts - they'll just accumulate over time.
 Probably the next feature.
-- Currently we hard-cut adverts.
-Not seen mistakes yet, but they'll happen.
-Maybe add a chapter annotation as a mandatory feature.
-Then can have the cutting of adverts as an optional extra (I'll need to check what podcast players know to skip advert chapters, and what triggers them)